Posted on 11th of August, 2010 by Lévana

 Posted on 4th of August, 2010 by Lévana

-I developed this wonderful dessert to accommodate Kosher diners after a meat meal as well as dairy-intolerant diners.
+I developed this wonderful frozen chocolate cake to accommodate Kosher diners after a meat meal as well as dairy-intolerant diners.
 You will love the pairing of coconut and chocolate.
-Although this cake is delicious as is, for a dairy treat feel free to substitute dairy ice cream (premium please!) for the sorbet,...
+Although this frozen chocolate cake is delicious as is, for a dairy treat feel free to substitute dairy ice cream (premium please!)...

 Filed under: Cake Recipes, Chocolate Recipes, Coconut, Dairy-Free Frozen Dessert Recipes, Dessert Recipes, Frozen Dessert Recipes, Ganache Recipes, Ice Cream Cake Recipes, Kosher Recipes, Pareve Cake Recipes, Pareve Recipes, Peanut Butter Recipes, Recipes, Sponge Cake Recipes, Vegetarian Recipes